Friday, August 22, 4:30 a.m. Update:

 Property Tax, Grant Funding, and SDC Reimbursements

-For more information on the McKay, Miller’s Landing and Columbia Parks (MMC) River Access Project, please contact
+For more information on the McKay, Miller’s Landing and Columbia Parks (MMC) River Access and Restoration Project, please contact

-January February 2023: Board Presentation; Story Map and Survey in English or Spanish opens
+January February: Board Presentation; Story Map and survey opens

 February 1st: Open House outreach events, District Office Community Room, 10:00 AM or 5:00 PM.